goll72/ipup/README.md

     `ldns-keygen -a list`.
  - `max-retry` sets the maximum number of times ipup will retry to send a request to the server before giving up.
- - `verify-update` will verify that an update succeeded by querying the DNS server again after the update.

 ### For the interface